domRiddle/ASF/Escrow.md

 From that moment, all ```!2fa``` commands will work as they'd be called on your classic 2FA device.
 You can use both ASF 2FA and your authenticator of choice (Android, iOS, SDA or WinAuth) to generate tokens and accept confirmations.

 If you have authenticator on your phone, you can optionally remove SteamDesktopAuthenticator and/or WinAuth, as we won't need it anymore.
 However, I suggest to keep it just in case, not to mention that it's more handy than normal steam authenticator.
-Do as you please.
+Just keep in mind that ASF 2FA is **NOT** general purpose authenticator and it should **never** be the only one you use, since it doesn't even include all data that authenticator should have.

 ***